Project ECHO Occupational and Environmental Medicine (OEM): Implementation, evaluation and a pilot study of a new clinical tool

 Project ECHO (Extension for Community Health-care Outcomes) is an innovative, telementoring program that was first conceived in 2003 by a doctor at the University of New Mexico who was looking for a way to reach remote, under-served communities.
 The ECHO model uses a hub-and-spoke knowledge-sharing approach where expert teams lead virtual clinics, amplifying the capacity for providers to deliver best-in-practice care to the underserved in their own communities.
 Since then, the model has been taken up in countries around the world.

 In 2014, IWH Scientist Dr. Andrea Furlan (in her capacity as a physician at Toronto Rehabilitation Institute) implemented the first Project ECHO in Canada, with a focus on increasing capacity of primary care physicians in Ontario to manage complex chronic pain cases.
-Now, Furlan is leading a research team based at IWH that is implementing another Project ECHO—this one a pilot to develop, implement and evaluate the first ECHO in occupational and environmental medicine (OEM) in the world.
+In 2021-2022, Furlan led a research team based at IWH to develop, implement and evaluate an ECHO aimed at increasing the capacity of primary health-care providers across the province to better manage patients with complex conditions that affect their ability to work.
+This was the first ECHO in occupational and environmental medicine (OEM) in the world.

 Objectives of the study